 This step is equivalent to specifying the IP address of a font server when using the xremote tftp host global configuration command.
-However, a host name cannot be entered when setup is running, since the name service facility is not yet available.
-Refer to the chapter, "Configuring XRemote," for more details about XRemote configuration options.
+However, a host name cannot be entered when setup is running, since the name service facility is not yet running.
+Refer to the "Configuring XRemote" chapter of this manual for more details about XRemote configuration options.